 © 2017 ACM.
 Distributed autonomous systems that rely on dataset matching and set intersection computation for decision making capabilities are vulnerable to datasets poisoning attacks.
 Among these systems, Industrial Control Systems (ICS) operating on critical infrastructures.
 Attacker with a compromised Programmable Logic Controllers (PLCs) can take advantage of the PLC-to-PLC information sharing process to construct and inject anomalous data that target the result of dataset matching and set intersection computation and hence bring the process operations into unstable state.
 We introduce a protocol that utilizes secure hamming distance computation from oblivious transfer to compute a joint set between two system's agents that hold private input datasets of length n.
 The proposed protocol achieves full security in the semi-honest model.

-Sahoo, S, Mishra, SK, Sahoo, B, Puthal, D & Obaidat, MS 2017, 'Deadline-constraint services in cloud with heterogeneous servers', Proceedings of the IEEE CITS 2017 - 2017 International Conference on Computer, Information and Telecommunication Systems, International Conference on Computer, Information and Telecommunication Systems, IEEE, Piscataway, USA, pp. 20-24.View/Download from: UTS OPUS or Publisher's site
+Sahoo, S, Mishra, SK, Sahoo, B, Puthal, D & Obaidat, MS 2017, 'Deadline-constraint services in cloud with heterogeneous servers', Proceedings of the IEEE CITS 2017 - 2017 International Conference on Computer, Information and Telecommunication Systems, International Conference on Computer, Information and Telecommunication Systems, IEEE, Piscataway, USA, pp. 20-24.View/Download from: Publisher's site

 © 2017 IEEE.
 The development of delay sensitive applications needs massive data storage and computing resources, especially in a typical cloud environment.
 The cloud computing paradigm provides a broad range of services viz. software, platform, and infrastructure for various applications (both real-time and non real-time) over the Internet.
 But, in the case of Infrastructure-as-a-Service (IaaS) cloud platform, either over provisioning or under-provisioning of resources becomes a challenging issue for time constraint applications.
 An accurate modeling of cloud centers is not feasible due to the nature of cloud centers and diversity of user requests.
 We present an analytical model to estimate the performance of the cloud center for deadline sensitive tasks.
 We used the model to find the number of task miss deadline, waiting time of a task, and response time of the service, among others.